 NYC: WTC, Battery Park & Chinatown!

 After leaving the craziness of Newark's Downtown and the familiarities from the Ironbound District, it was time for me to take the PATH back to the city.
 I had missed the completion date of the new One World Trade Center, sure I needed to pay attention!
 To walk down memory lane along the iconic Battery Park one more time!
-Pho from Chinatown was just what I needed!
+Yes, Pho from Chinatown was just what I needed!

 Fast forward to the lunch time hour, arriving back into WTC had me surrounded by hoards of tourists as I reached the shopping concourse.
 Finally, I accessed street level to find the towering One World Trade Center building looking down in my view.
 I had passed that special skyscraper many times during 2012 during its lengthy phase of construction.
 Another sense of completion could be felt in the air, I was feeling all kinds of nostalgia but in the next breathe I was being served something totally new!
 I wasn't down for any tours, dodging those individuals I took my time to appreciate the all new One World Trade Center with the 9/11 Memorial pools that came into my view, a sobering reminder during that moment that was filled with optimism.
 The whole morning had been mad, I felt very thankful in that moment and even now I'm looking back with fondness and appreciation.
 The WTC chapter could finally be closed with conviction, I had returned for the reasons mentioned above.
 Getting things done, I made my way to the riverside!

 My visit to New York City's Battery Park was short but it was very sweet, it took me back to that first encounter when I was at the starting point of my placement year.
 To recapture those moments that inspired my first day out feature and the headline title of my blog had me feeling all kinds of feeling eight years on from that moment.
 I had experienced a lot of feelings that day!
 The journey after working at Newark Airport had been filled with my degree, employment uncertainties then my life in China, to return to that spot felt very correct in that moment because I had accomplished a lot because of my placement year after standing in that very park with visions of Madonna seeking those personals as Susan.
 Coming back down to reality, my phone was losing battery and I was still new to my hostel area, not wanting to get myself lost I returned to my hostel to recharge before recommencing the days exploration.
 From WTC to those Downtown flashbacks alongside the river at Battery Park, gave me everything and more!
-Yes!

-Passing through Chinatown on the previous night after arriving into Newark Liberty International Airport, my airport transfer took me along Canal Street to see that things looked very different compared to 2012.
+Passing through Chinatown only the previous night after arriving into Newark Liberty International Airport, my airport transfer took me along Canal Street to see that things looked very different compared to 2012.
 My Chinese American driver informed me that their had been quite a lot of drama between the local authority and the souvenir shops that operated along Canal Street.
 A lot of the street sellers had been removed from the street as it was believed the local authority from the city wanted to clean the area up, with the hope of attracting more tourists.
 Whatever the drama I saw some shops trading just fine the next day after passing from the airport.
 Back to those Chinese reading skills, I knew the Simplified characters to make up the brand 'McDonalds' in Chinese but in NYC's Chinatown those golden arches adorned three characters that I couldn't read!
 Yes, those three characters were Traditional style commonly used in Guangdong (Mainland), Hong Kong, Macau and Taiwan.
 I chowed down regardless, B!